Below we predict how each team in the NFC South will fare when the 2020 NFL season kicks off in, what we assume will be, September.

 Prediction: NFC South 2020 Standings

 The NFC South was New Orleans for the taking until the Bucs won the TB12 Sweepstakes while his old buddy, Rob Gronkowski, decided to come out of retirement and join the GOAT for some fun in the sun this season.

-However, the NFL odds are still listing the Saints as the favorite, albeit not by much, to win the division at +110 with BetOnline, slightly ahead of the newly retooled Bucs at +120.
+However, the NFL odds are still listing the Saints as the favorite to win the division, albeit not by much, at with Sportsbook Review, slightly ahead of the newly retooled Bucs at +120.
 But folks, don’t believe the hype because the Saints are the best team, not only in the division but in the conference.

 They added Emmanuel Sanders to complement Michael Thomas, giving Drew Brees another weapon to throw to while shoring up their interior line through the draft with Michigan center/guard Cesar Ruiz at No. 24.
 As a matter of fact, the Saints are so smitten with Ruiz that they gave Pro Bowl guard, Larry Warford, his walking papers in order to free up about $7 million in cap space.

 New Orleans also landed a first-round prospect, Wisconsin linebacker Zack Baun, in the third round making him one of the biggest steals of the draft, followed by a talented tight end in Dayton’s Adam Trautman also in the third round.
 The Saints are the class of the division and should be just as good this year as last while looking to atone for their stunning early exit to the Vikings in the wild card round last year.

 It’s showtime Bucs fans!
 Tampa Bay will get the twilight years of Tom Brady’s career but they will be happy to take whatever vestige remains of arguably the greatest quarterback to ever lace up the cleats.
 One thing that Brady brings, which is a stark contrast to the recently departed Jameis Winston, is ball safety.